nesl-lang/nesl-background/nesl_0_2/SPEC.md

 4. Verify only whitespace follows closing `)pv"""`
 5. Any non-whitespace after closing → Error

+**Multiple literals per line**: If multiple `R"""pv(` appear on one line, only the first is recognized.
+Everything between the first `R"""pv(` and the last `)pv"""` becomes the string value, including any intermediate markers.

 ### Examples
 ```nesl
 simple = R"""pv(hello world)pv"""